sorbek/GettingAndCleaningData/CodeBook.md

 - Read in the training and test sets
 - Merge the training and test sets into interim data sets
 - Read in the features list
 - Select the means and standard deviation features (numbering 66 features of interest) from the feature list
-- Subset the primary interim data set by selecting only data of the features of interest
+- Subset the measurement data by selecting only data from features of interest
-- Process subject and activity label data.
+- Combine the subsetted measurement data with the subject and activity data
-- Add processed subject and activity data to the subsetted primary interim data set, to create the tidy data set.
+- Replace activity values with activity labels to create the tidy data set
 - Output the tidy data set to **tidy\_data.csv.txt**
-- Calculate the average measurement of each feature of interest for each activity and each subject, to create the tidy averages data set.
+- Calculate the average measurement of each feature of interest by subject and activity, to create the tidy averages data set.
 The tidy averages data set is comprised of 180 rows (30 subjects, each with 6 activities) and 68 columns (1 column for each of subject and activity, plus 66 columns for the features of interest).
+- Rename affected columns from the calulation averages step to previous values
 - Output the tidy averages data set to **tidy\_averages.csv.txt**

 ## Variable Names ##